AlgoLab/PIntron/_includes/content/INSTALL.md

 by the following invocation:

     make dist

-For the compilation process, you will need the standard build tools such as the aforementioned GNU make utility and a recent C compiler (tested on `gcc v4.4`).

 The command will produce a compressed archive `dist/pintron-*.tar.gz` that can be used for the installation or the execution.